-Contact dermatitis typically causes the skin to develop a pink or red rash, which usually itches.
+- Contact dermatitis - Contact dermatitis typically causes the skin to develop a pink or red rash, which usually itches.
 Pinpointing the exact cause of contact dermatitis can be difficult.
-Some plants, in particular primula, chrysanthemums, daffodils and tulips, irritate some people.
 Contact dermatitis may be irritant or allergic.
 Common chemical irritants include detergents, soaps, some synthetic fibres, nail polish remover, anti-perspirants, and formaldehyde (found in non-iron fabrics, polishes, artificial-fingernail adhesive, chipboard, and foam insulation).
 Some plants, in particular primula, chrysanthemums, daffodils and tulips, irritate some people.
 Wearing rubber gloves, or nickel or cobalt in jewellery can cause contact allergic dermatitis if the person is allergic to these substances.
 Both types of contact dermatitis may be caused by cosmetics, perfumes, hair dyes, and skin-care products.

-Atopic dermatitis, or eczema, causes the skin to itch, scale, swell, and sometimes blister.
+- Atopic dermatitis (eczema) - Atopic dermatitis causes the skin to itch, scale, swell, and sometimes blister.
 This type of eczema usually runs in families and is often associated with allergies, asthma, and stress.

-Stasis dermatitis is caused by poor circulation and can happen in people with varicose veins, congestive heart failure, or other conditions.
-Veins in the lower legs fail to return blood efficiently, causing pooling of blood and fluid buildup and oedema.
+- Stasis dermatitis - Stasis dermatitis is caused by poor circulation and can happen in people with varicose veins, congestive heart failure, or other conditions.
+Veins in the lower legs fail to return blood efficiently, causing pooling of blood and fluid build-up and oedema.
 This leads to irritation, especially round the ankles.

 What are the symptoms of dermatitis?

 Dry, reddish, itchy skin indicates some kind of dermatitis, or skin inflammation, of which there are many types:

 - A red rash that is limited to the area of skin exposed to an irritant is probably contact dermatitis.